Paragard IUD Lawsuits Settlement Amounts

 Estimated Settlement Payout in Paragard Lawsuits

-It is way too early to know with any degree of certainty how much the settlement payout in the Paragard lawsuit might be.
-When there is a trial in January 2024, we will get a much more focused idea of what Paragard settlement compensation might be.
+Our lawyers cannot predict with certainty how much the settlement payout in the Paragard lawsuit might be.
+When there is a trial – which should be in 2025 – we will get a much more focused idea of what Paragard settlement compensation might be.
 It is not too early, however, to make an educated guess about the potential settlement amounts of the average case in the class action might be based on settlement payouts in prior mass tort cases with similar allegations.

 Based on global settlements in prior mass tort cases involving defective medical devices and internal damages, we believe that Paragard cases in the highest settlement tier will have a value between $100,000-$380,000.
 Paragard plaintiffs in the second tier can probably expect payouts between $40,000-$75,000.
 There will probably be a lower, third tier of plaintiffs who get smaller payouts ranging from $10,000-$30,000.